CazYokoyama/Open-Glider-Network-Groundstation/README.md

 The aim of this project is to create a simple base station for the OGN network.
 The SoftRF project was used as the base.
 Thanks to Linar Yusupov for this great work!

-A TTGO T-Beam (SoftRF Prime Edition MkII) is used as hardware, which has WLAN, Bluetooth, U-Blox GPS and a LoraWan chip.
+A TTGO T-Beam (SoftRF Prime Edition MkII) is used as hardware, which has Wifi, Bluetooth, U-Blox GPS and a LoraWan chip.

 [TTGO T-Beam Aliexpress](https://s.click.aliexpress.com/e/_dTnxWSv)